 The Masters in Technology Management is a joint initiative of NUI Galway, University of Limerick and University College Cork under the auspices of the Atlantic University Alliance.
-The programme will be jointly developed and accredited through the partner universities.
+The programme is jointly accredited through the partner universities.
+In the second year students choose which institution they wish to register with and on sussessful completion will received the award from that University.